 Which ATS Is Right for Your Team Size and Budget?

-The right ATS pays for itself quickly - with the average cost-per-hire at $4,700, according to SHRM's 2025 benchmarking data, even a modest reduction in time-to-hire saves thousands per position.
+At $4,700 average cost-per-hire (SHRM 2025), a well-chosen ATS pays for itself quickly - even a modest reduction in time-to-hire saves thousands per position.
 But that benefit only materializes if you pick a platform that matches your actual hiring reality.
-Don't buy aspirationally - buy for where you are now, with room to grow into your next stage.
+Don’t buy aspirationally - buy for where you are now, with room to grow into your next stage.

 If you hire fewer than 10 roles per year: Start with Zoho Recruit (free), Breezy HR (free), or Manatal ($15/user/mo).
 You need basic pipeline management, not enterprise governance.